niallmcc/crocodl/README.md

 * First use `Create Database` or `Upload Database` in the `Database` section to pick the database to use.

 * To add images to a database, use `Choose Zip Containing Image Files` to specify a zip file containing images.
 Then press `Load Images` to load all images located under this folder into the database.

+for a simple example, you can use the file `data/dogs_vs_cats.zip` file.
+The service will search all subfolders in the zip file looking for image files.

 The database will store a thumbnail of the image along with an image embedding - a vector of numbers computed by a pre-trained model.